Sexual Misconduct Complaint Submission

 The Department of Public Safety is entrusted with fostering and maintaining a safe and secure environment for the University community to pursue their academic, professional and personal ambitions.
 Dedicated to supporting the educational mission of the University, we value experiential learning and emphasize conflict resolution in all our interactions with students.
 Committed to serving with professional excellence, we strive to be approachable, reliable and truly service-oriented in the performance of our duties.
 The department maintains strong, professional relationships with municipal police, fire and health responders to ensure continuous collaboration on emergency planning efforts and familiarity with our campus in the event of an emergency.

 Silent Witness Program

-The Silent Witness Program is a computer portal on the Public Safety website which provides a campus wide communication method for anyone to provide “anonymous information” by reporting matters of improper conduct, behavioral anti-social acts and general safety or security concerns.
+The Silent Witness Program is a computer portal on the Public Safety website which provides a campus-wide communication method for anyone to provide “anonymous information” by reporting matters of improper conduct, behavioral anti-social acts and general safety or security concerns.
 You may also report a concern regarding a possible missing student.
 The web-based portal will serve to help prevent violence on campus by addressing the needs of persons who may be at risk of harming themselves or others.
 We all know that university communities are not immune to acts of tragedy and violence.
-However, in many cases members of campus communities later realized that observations had gone unreported.
-Our goal is to provide the method for observations to be reported, investigated and assistance given to help prevent violence on campus.
+However, in many cases, members of campus communities later realized that observations had gone unreported.
+Our goal is to provide the method for observations to be reported, investigated and assistance is given to help prevent violence on campus.